conda-forge/cfep/cfep-02.md

 ## Implementation

-This is a one-line change to `.travis.yml`
+This is a one-line change to `.travis.yml`:

 ```
 osx_image: xcode6.4
 ```

-*   Adapt `conda smithy` so that it applies that edit on rerender
+*   Adapt `conda smithy` so that it applies that edit on rerender.
 *   Apply the change in the `staged-recipes` master branch.
 *   Rebuild all packages with this?
 (TBD?
 Opinions?)
 *   Suggest that all packages include the `toolchain` so that